No more ‘us’ and ‘them’, writes Ātea editor Leonie Hayden.

 Welcome to The Spinoff Ātea.

-We dedicate this space to Tūmatauenga, of men and war, Hine-te-iwaiwa, of women and birth, and Papatūānuku, mother of all colours, cultures and genders who holds us all.
+We dedicate this space to Tūmatauenga, of people and war, Hine-te-iwaiwa, of birth and beginning, and Papatūānuku, mother of all colours, cultures and genders who holds us all.

 Ātea, a new dedicated Māori perspectives section which I’m proud to be editing, is entering a media landscape composed of ‘us’ and ‘them’.
 Mainstream broadcasters cry, ‘we’re not racist, we just can’t find any brown writers!’
 Meanwhile kaupapa Māori production houses like Kura Productions, Brown Sugar Apple Grunt and Pango write and produce award-winning programming and sell their ideas to major networks in the US.
 News outlets announce they will finally be deigning to spell te reo Māori correctly by using macrons, but then defend their right to publish heartbreakingly racist cartoons.